Space-time integral currents of bounded variation: Abstract

 \section{Abstract}

-Motivated by a recent model for elasto-plastic evolutions that are driven by the flow of dislocations~\cite{HudsonRindler21?}, this work develops a theory of space-time integral currents with bounded variation in time.
+Motivated by a recent model for elasto-plastic evolutions that are driven by the flow of dislocations, this work develops a theory of space-time integral currents with bounded variation in time, which enables a natural variational approach to the analysis of rate-independent geometric evolutions.
 Based on this, we further introduce the notion of Lipschitz deformation distance between integral currents, which arises physically as a (simplified) dissipation distance.
 Several results are obtained: A Helly-type compactness theorem, a deformation theorem, an isoperimetric inequality, and the equivalence of the convergence in deformation distance with the classical notion of weak* (or flat) convergence.
-Finally, we prove that the deformation distance agrees with the boundaryless Whitney flat metric.
-Physically, this means that two seemingly different ways to measure the dissipation of dislocation movements actually coincide.
+Finally, we prove that the Lipschitz deformation distance agrees with the (integral) homogeneous Whitney flat metric for boundaryless currents.
+Physically, this means that two seemingly different ways to measure the dissipation actually coincide.

 \textsc{Date:} \today{}.